seanhig/iics-secure-agent/README.md

-# Unofficial Informatica IICS Secure Agent - Dockerized
+# Unofficial IICS Secure Agent Container

-Build your own container based on the latest `agent64_install` for linux.
+Build an IICS docker container based on the latest `agent64_install` for linux.

 ## Usage